 Judith also currently works part-time for the adult psychotherapy service of the Scottish Institute.
 Judith is a registered psychotherapist with the British Psychoanalytic Council.
 She is accredited by COSCA as a counsellor and diploma level trainer.
 She co-authored with Ray Wolfe Groupwork Skills for HEBS (the Health Education Board for Scotland), co-edited Girls in Their Prime: Scottish Education Revisited and has written various papers with colleagues on counselling in the voluntary sector.

 Her current research interests include applications of psychoanalytic ideas, theories of subjectivity and narrative, the implications for counselling and psychotherapy of current developments in neuroscience and developmental psychology, voluntary sector counselling and the history of psychotherapy in Scotland.
-Her areas of interest in CBCS is in the development of counselling practice and supervision, the development of Cruse's work in the prisons, as well as creating and supporting a research environment at both national and local level.
+Her areas of interest in Cruse Scotland is in the development of counselling practice and supervision, the development of Cruse Scotland work in the prisons, as well as creating and supporting a research environment at both national and local level.

 Stephanie is a grant maker with a leading charity funder, with great knowledge of charity funding and charity trust management.
 Stephanie will be able to share with us her experience from managing three charitable trusts and the account manager of multiple charitable relationships and funding journeys across many charitable areas both GB and International.
 Stephanie has also studied counselling, gaining a COSCA qualification in counselling skills and has previously volunteered as a counsellor.

 Mike is an experienced leader in corporate IT in an international legal organisation, with experience of strategy development, project management, IT infrastructure and applications development.
 His experience has included involvement in information security, cybersecurity and data protection compliance.